SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/fundamentals/loop-control.md

 ---
+title: crmscript_fundamentals_loops_break_continue
-title: Loops - break and continue
+description: Loops - break and continue
-uid: crmscript_fundamentals_loops_break_continue
-sortOrder: 130
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Loops - break and continue

 CRMScript has several statements that can alter the flow of `for` and `while` loops.
 This comes in addition to the loop conditions.